Zoxc/llvm/docs/LangRef.rst

     passes make choices that keep the code size of this function low, and otherwise do optimizations specifically to reduce code size as long as they do not significantly impact runtime performance.
+``"probe-stack"``
+    This attribute indicates that the function will trigger a guard region in the end of the stack.
+It ensures that accesses to the stack must be no further apart than the size of the guard region to a previous access of the stack.

+    If a function that has a ``"probe-stack"`` attribute is inlined into a function that doesn't have a ``"probe-stack"`` attribute, then the resulting function will have a ``"probe-stack"`` attribute.
 ``readnone``
     On a function, this attribute indicates that the function computes its result (or decides to unwind an exception) based strictly on its arguments,